chromium/chromium/chrome/browser/ui/views/web_apps/README.md

 ## How It Works

-The way in which this works is by using a script to generate a minimal set of test cases that produce the maximum amount of code coverage, and reading in that script output in these test implementations.
+This testing framework uses a script to generate a minimal set of test cases that produce the maximum amount of code coverage, and reading in that script output in these test implementations.